 It is important that the personal data that we process about you is accurate and current.
 Please keep us informed of any changes by contacting our DPO.
 Under certain circumstances, the law gives you the right to:

-- Request a copy in structured, commonly used and machine-readable format of any personal data you have provided to us and to have this transferred to another organisation.
+⦁ Request a copy in structured, commonly used and machine-readable format of any personal data you have provided to us on a consent basis and have this transferred to another organisation.

 Please contact our DPO if you wish to make any of the above requests.
 When you make a request, we may ask you for specific information to help us confirm your identity for security reasons.
 You will not need to pay a fee when you make any of the above requests, but we may charge a reasonable fee or refuse to comply if your request for access is clearly unfounded or excessive.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making